peterpisarcik/ionos-cloud-watchdog/README.md

 Status: OK
 ```

-Use `--verbose` to see individual server and volume names.
+Use `--verbose` to see individual server, volume, and database cluster details.

 ## License